-As a national examining body, The LSMD offers grade and diploma examinations in both music and drama, as well as the Higher Diploma in Arts in Drama Education.
+As a national examining body, The LSMD offers grade and diploma examinations in music and drama, and the Higher Diploma in Arts in Drama Education.
 Over 2000 music and drama teachers nationwide are teaching the school's various syllabuses and preparing students for Leinster School examinations throughout the year.
-Approximately 15,000 candidates are examined annually - thus the reputation of the School reaches far beyond the province in which it began almost a century ago.
+Approximately 15,000 candidates are examined annually - thus the reputation of the School reaches far beyond that of the province in which it began a century ago.